Reducing Waste

 Learn more here about recycling, the Freecycle reuse program, campus composting programs, the free WesThrift store and rental program, Sew What tailoring program, and the annual Waste Not collection and tag sale.

-If you have a missing bin or issues with waste on campus, call Physical Plant Customer Service at (860) 685-3400.
+If you have a missing bin, issues with waste on campus, or if a laundry room is out of orange or green bags, call Physical Plant Customer Service at (860) 685-3400.

 Zero Waste Bronze Certification